akello-io/akello/packages/core/README.md

 * "allowSyntheticDefaultImports": true -- Assumes default exports if none are created manually
 * "emitDeclarationOnly": true -- Don't generate JS (rollup will do that) only export type declarations

-One you add those values to your TS configuration file you should see the errors in `Registry.tsx` and other files immediately disappear.
+One you add those values to your TS configuration file you should see the errors in `RegistryDataGrid.tsx` and other files immediately disappear.

 ## Adding Rollup